russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/All Prior Classes.md

 [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 3 - Friday, October 21, 2022|Day 3 - Friday, October 21, 2022]]
 [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 2 - Thursday, October 20, 2022|Day 2 - Thursday, October 20, 2022]]
 [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 1 - Tuesday, October 18, 2022|Day 1 - Tuesday, October 18, 2022]]

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+### Thread 2, Day 1 - Tuesday, January 10, 2023
+#### Agenda

+1. Guest speakers: Rick Hopper and Sarah Frank from [Starcam](https://apps.apple.com/us/app/starcam/id1109085525)
+	- What have you always wanted to know about how remote teams develop software?
+	- You will have the chance to chat with Rick and Sarah in person about StarCam's past and future development... and how our class can play a part in that.

+#### To-do items

+*Before our next class...*

+- [ ] Write a post on [on Spaces](https://ca.spacesedu.com/) and answer these questions:
+	1. What was the most surprising thing you heard today?
+	2. What do you want to know more about?
+	3. What is one thing that you learned today?

+</div></div>

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">